msys2/msys2.github.io/web/dev/vulnerabilities.md

 ## TODO

 * Some automated way to sync/update CPEs
-* Add metadata field to ignore certain CVEs for certain packages
 * Add metadata field for the real upstream version, in case we use a different format